The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 The FAQs were designed to clarify the fundamental aspects of the regulation, including traceability, due diligence, and the responsibilities of businesses.

-They provided crucial details on how operators must comply with the EUDR to ensure that no products contributing to deforestation enter the EU market.
+They provided effective and preferred methods and details on how operators must comply with the EUDR to ensure that no products contributing to deforestation enter the EU market.

 Key Sections in the Original FAQ: